Swirrl/d3-choropleth-demo/README.md

 Just a hacky d3 demo choropleth.
 A long way from production quality!

+## Run server

+Requiers Node and `npm`.
+Run `npm install` to set up dependencies and `npm start` to run a server on http://localhost:8000/

 ### Get boundaries as geojson

 e.g. from [ONS geo portal](https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-may-2023-boundaries-uk-bfe/about)